 We are unable to offer indoor camping this year.

 What time can I get on the campsites?

 The Old Dairy Farm, School Lane, Cropredy, BANBURY.
 OX17 1PX will be open from 12.00pm (midday) on Friday.
-Weekend camping is £10 for Friday to Sunday nights, when you purchase a Weekend Ticket.
+Weekend camping is £15 for Friday to Sunday nights, when you purchase a Weekend Ticket.
 There is no camping available for day ticket holders and no camping only tickets.
 The site must be cleared by 12.00pm (midday) on Monday.
 We advise you to try and avoid arriving between 2.30pm – 3.30pm on Friday as there is a school immediately by the campsite and parents will be collecting their children.
 For those who use maps, instead of SatNavs, directions will be sent to you, with the location of the site.
 A map below, shows the location of the campsite.
 If you have difficulty viewing it, we can e-mail you a copy or, time permitting, post one.